PacktPublishing/Challenging-Java-Structured-Concurrency/Chapter11/Synchronizers/Semaphore/P88_WashCarSemaphore/README.md

-# Semaphore design pattern
+# Re-writing the self car wash application
-Expain and exemplify the usage of `Semaphore`.
+Use `Semaphore` and `StructuredTaskScope` to re-write the _self car wash_ application developed earlier in this chapter.